 I next took on an expanded role in which I added editing and facility management to my daily work.
 In this behind-the-scenes work, I did a different kind of coloring.
 I would often balance editors’ and directors’ show reels while editing them, harmonizing their video and audio levels.
 Sometimes these reels contained material produced over many years and incorporating diverse production techniques, equipment, and broadcast media.

 Now I am color grading and editing full-time.
-Some of my recent work has been for independent films such as Cheryl Fabio's A Rising Tide, Robert James' The Unabridged Mrs. Vera's Daybook, Jon Osaki's Alternative Facts, Katie Galloway and Dawn Valadez's The Pushouts, Jun Stinson's Futbolistas, Michael Franti's Stay Human, and corporate clients such as ServiceNow, Amazon, and Hewlett Packard Enterprise, 1-800-Flowers, Google, PG&E, and ServiceNow.
+Some of my recent work has been for independent films such as Cheryl Fabio's A Rising Tide, Robert James' The Unabridged Mrs. Vera's Daybook, Jon Osaki's Alternative Facts, Katie Galloway and Dawn Valadez's The Pushouts, Jun Stinson's Futbolistas 4 Life, Michael Franti's Stay Human, and corporate clients such as UCSF, Hewlett Packard Enterprise, 1-800-Flowers, Google, PG&E, and ServiceNow.

 Sometimes I find myself mentally color grading the actual world.
 I can’t help it.
 Can I help you?